pozengineer/burgerLog/README.md

 Summary

-The web application is a burgerLogger application that enables the user to create a list of saved burgers each with a title and text.
+The web application is a burgerLogger application that enables the user to create a list of saved burgers each with an:
+- id
+- title
+- button
+The application uses validation to make sure the text box is not empty, if the user trys to create a burger with no value, the user will be alerted and await the user to enter a value.
+The created burgers are sent to the database where they are stored and then rendered back to the html page where the data is displayed according to the requests made and text.
 Once the notes list has been generated, the user has the options to:
 - Create and save a new note
 - Delete an unwanted note